 Saturday & Sunday Matinees: “STORKS” – This new animated family comedy stars the voices of Jennifer Aniston and Andy Samberg.
 Storks deliver babies… or at least they used to.
 Now they deliver packages for global internet giant Cornerstore.com.
 Junior, the company’s top delivery stork, is about to be promoted when he accidentally activates the Baby Making Machine, producing an adorable and wholly unauthorized baby girl.
 Desperate to deliver this bundle of trouble before the boss gets wise, Junior and his friend Tulip, the only human on Stork Mountain, race to make their first-ever baby drop—in a wild and revealing journey that could make more than one family whole and restore the storks’ true mission in the world.
 “Storks” will show for Saturday and Sunday matinees, October 29 and 30 at the Dells Theatre.
 132 minutes.
 It’s rated PG for mild action and some thematic elements.

-NEW TUESDAY SPECIAL!!
-Every Tuesday when you buy any size popcorn, you get the same size drink free!!
+• Tuesdays the drinks are on us!!
+Every Tuesday, when you buy any size popcorn, we’ll give you the same size drink free!